 It’s an indoor course, featuring an array of bowls and rails.

 What people say: "Went for the first time last weekend! #CIBTAMPA rented the facility for a few hours.
 I'm so happy I got to experience this place!" —DeLisa D., from Tampa, on Yelp

 More information on SPoT

-Bottom line: World-class skateboarding amenities are offered here.
-Tony Hawk contributed to the construction of the 17,000-square-foot park, which is sectioned off by skill level.
+Bottom line: This isn't just one of the best skate parks in the U.S. It's one of the best in the world.
+Tony Hawk contributed to the construction of this world-class, 17,000-square-foot park, which is sectioned off by skill level.